"Short stories and travel reports from my life adventures around the globe".

 May 2010.

-This final stop—this vast city with a rich international history—would surely be a piece of cake to navigate compared to the isolated rural outposts I’d found myself in before.
+My final stop, this vast city with a rich international history, would surely be a piece of cake to navigate compared to the isolated rural outposts I’d found myself in before.
 Convinced I would almost certainly never return to China (how little I knew), I arrived feeling positively giddy at the possibilities of the four days ahead.

 Once Upon a Time in Hong Kong.